The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 - He faced 24 batters and struck out 11 of them (46 percent).

-- He had just two(!!!!!) three-ball counts all night, and struck both those batters out.
+- He had only two(!!!!!) three-ball counts all night, and struck both those batters out.

 - Despite getting 11 of his 21 outs via strikeout, he still had six plate appearances end in two pitches or fewer.

-We're three games away from Kershaw ending his run as the Lord of the Ringless.
+We're three Dodgers victories away from Kershaw ending his run as the Lord of the Ringless.
 And if along the way he gets another chance to pitch in this series and performs like he did in Game 1, we can finally, officially, forever blast Kershaw's Rockedtober reputation into the sun, where it belongs.

 -